WRF Physics¶

 WRF Radiation Schemes

-WRF physics schemes that obtain cloud properties from the microphysics scheme, and then compute an atmospheric temperature tendency profile, as well as surface radiative fluxes, due to longwave and shortwave radiation.
+WRF physics schemes that obtain cloud properties from the microphysics scheme to compute atmospheric temperature tendency profiles and longwave/shortwave surface radiative fluxes.

 - Longwave Radiation Schemes

-Responsible for computing longwave radiation emitted and absorbed by the surface and clouds, and gases such as water vapor and CO2.
-Wavelengths are the thermal IR wavelengths, longer than about three microns.
+Compute longwave radiation emitted and absorbed by the earth’s surface/clouds, and gases (e.g., water vapor, CO2).
+Wavelengths are thermal IR - longer than ~ 3 microns.

 - Shortwave schemes

-Compute incoming solar fluxes that may be reflected by the surface or clouds, or absorbed by gases, such as water vapor and ozone, and aerosols.
-Shortwave schemes account for annual and diurnal cycles.
-These schemes include the ultraviolet, visible, and near-IR wavelengths in the solar spectrum.
+Compute incoming solar fluxes reflected by Earth’s surface/clouds or absorbed by gases (e.g., water vapor, ozone, aerosols).
+These schemes account for annual and diurnal cycles and include ultraviolet, visible, and near-IR solar spectrum wavelengths.

 See also